 - Provide education on an eye healthy diet, shopping for food, eating out and preparing food at home

-- Provide tips on how to review nutritional information if you have a vision impairment and cannot see food labels
+- Provide tips on how to review nutritional information if you have a vision impairment and need help to see food labels

 - Identify your dietary focus/needs and develop personalised eating plans that consider medical conditions and personal circumstances